 How to File

-- Online: Most state DOIs have online complaint forms
+- Online: Most state DOIs have online forms

 - Phone: Call your state DOI consumer helpline